Refined by time

 However, in reality it was found in extensive windtunnel tests to be difficult to achieve the required degree of aerodynamic stability when the theory was applied to a marine vehicle.
 This, in spite of numerous design modifications.
-The concept was therefore abandoned after three years of study had been devoted to it.
+The concept was therefore abandoned after three patchy years of study had been devoted to it.

 The second Quicksilver concept had only a relatively short period in favour.
-Ken Norris's approach this time was pragmatic: build a boat almost identical to his very successful Bluebird K7, seven times a world speed-record success, but this time having four planing surfaces instead of three, and with the sponson layout turned 'back to front'.
+Ken Norris's approach this time was pragmatic: build a boat almost identical to his very successful Bluebird K7, seven times a world speed-record holder, but this time having four planing surfaces instead of three, and with the sponson layout turned 'back to front'.

 A more ambitious development of this concept was what Ken had in mind next ...

 A 'four-pointer' like its predecessors, the third concept for Quicksilver occupied a huge amount of time, during which much refinement was made through successive rounds of windtunnel and towing-tank tests.
 It showed such great potential that finally its shape and basic details of its technical specification were publicly revealed.
 From that moment on, we shared our project with the world.